Frequently Asked Questions

 We’re located on the fourth floor of Holmes Hall, room 412.
 Holmes Hall is attached to Lake, Nightingale, and Meserve Halls, and our closest entrance is off of Leon Street.
-Our Snell Library location is located at The Hub on the first floor or behind the Argo Tea.
+Our Snell Library location is located at The Hub on the first floor or behind the Argo Tea, room 136.

 Who can use the Writing Center?

 We’re open to anyone from the Northeastern University community!
-We work with undergraduate and graduate students from all academic disciplines, speakers of other languages as well as native speakers of English, and weak, average, and strong writers.
+We work with faculty members, staff, undergraduate and graduate students from all academic disciplines, speakers of other languages as well as native speakers of English, and weak, average, and strong writers.
 We also offer classroom visits, and can arrange staff development workshops.

 How do I make an appointment?

 You can make an appointment by registering an account with our schedule service, then log onto the current schedule and choose an hour that is most convenient for you.